goschtl/zope/z3c.viewlet/trunk/README.txt

-The z3c.viewlet package provides an weight ordered viewlet manager.
+This package is a collection of viewlet extensions; see ``zope.viewlet`` for more information.